BV-RADS/BV-Maths/README.md

 BVmaths is a Python utility for performing arithmetic and thresholding operations on NIFTI (.nii.gz) files, similar to the functionality offered by FSL's `fslmaths` tool.

+One advantage is that it runs directoly on python using only numpy and nibabel libraries, and can therefore be run on Windows easily.

 ## Features

-- Supports a variety of operations such as addition, subtraction, multiplication, division, binarization, thresholding, and upper thresholding.
+- Supports of operations such as addition, subtraction, multiplication, division, binarization, thresholding, and upper thresholding.
 - Automatically appends `.nii.gz` extension to filenames if not provided.
 - Command-line interface for easy integration into processing pipelines.